-As of June 28, 2013, our total cash and cash equivalents were \$90.0 million.
-Approximately \$30.8 million, or 34.2%, was held by entities domiciled in the United States.
-The remaining balance of \$59.2 million, or 65.8%, was held by entities outside the United States.
-Of the amount of cash and cash equivalents held by our foreign subsidiaries at June 28, 2013, \$48.2 million was held in jurisdictions where our undistributed earnings are indefinitely reinvested, and would be subject to U.S. taxes if repatriated.
+As of June 27, 2014, our total cash and cash equivalents were \$48.8 million.
+Approximately \$8.2 million, or 16.8%, was held by entities domiciled in the United States.
+The remaining balance of \$40.6 million, or 83.2%, was held by entities outside the United States.
+Of the amount of cash and cash equivalents held by our foreign subsidiaries at June 27, 2014, \$30.1 million was held in jurisdictions where our undistributed earnings are indefinitely reinvested, and if repatriated, would be subject to U.S. taxes which are currently nominal.

-As of June 28, 2013, our principal sources of liquidity consisted of the \$90.0 million in cash and cash equivalents, \$26.0 million of available credit under our \$40.0 million credit facility with Silicon Valley Bank ("SVB"), and future collections of receivables from customers.
+As of June 27, 2014, our principal sources of liquidity consisted of the \$48.8 million in cash and cash equivalents, \$19.7 million of available credit under our \$40.0 million credit facility with Silicon Valley Bank ("SVB"), and future collections of receivables from customers.
 We regularly require letters of credit from some customers and, from time to time, these letters of credit are discounted without recourse shortly after shipment occurs in order to meet immediate liquidity requirements and to reduce our credit and sovereign risk.
 Historically our primary sources of liquidity have been cash flows from operations, credit facilities and cash proceeds from sale of our equity securities.
-During fiscal 2013, our total cash and cash equivalents decreased by \$6.0 million primarily due to \$10.4 million of cash used for capital expenditures and \$4.1 million repayment on our long-term debt, partially offset by \$8.4 million of cash provided by operating activities.
+During fiscal 2014, our total cash and cash equivalents decreased by \$41.2 million primarily due to \$29.3 million of cash used in operating activities, \$9.4 million of cash used for capital expenditures and \$2.8 million repayments on our debt